What is SOAR analysis?

 To get the best possible outcomes from your SOAR analysis, choose participants with a broad range of perspectives.
 The group should consist of people from across different departments within your organization and could even include other stakeholders such as clients, suppliers, and partners.

 If it’s difficult to get all participants in one place at the same time, screen sharing software and video conferencing allow facilitators to use traditional brainstorming tools like poster paper, whiteboards, and sticky notes.
 However, making sure everyone’s ideas are incorporated and transcribing, collating and prioritizing can be challenging.
-Online collaboration software such as GroupMap solves many of these problems and provides an efficient way to include, and consolidate all relevant information.
+Online collaboration software such as GroupMap solves many of these problems and provides an efficient way to include, and consolidate all relevant information in real time.

 Define a clear, one sentence objective for the SOAR analysis.